weka/sedemotools/csi/README.md

 1. Install docker, minicube, kubectl, helm and the WEKA CSI plugin (in that order)
 1. Create a YAML file for the secret that will work with no further edits

+Make sure your boot disk is at least 20 GB in size (10 GB is too small).

 To run the installer do the following as root:

 ```